rkillickdev/tedd-space-wellbeing-garden/README.md

 This did decrease the clutter, but I was never quite happy with the visual aesthetic and preferred to keep the burger menu fixed to the right as this is where users expect to find it.
 Also this solution increased the height of the header which is not desireable for small mobile devices where screen space is limited.
 After a conversation with my mentor, he confirmed that it would be acceptable to shrink down the size of the title, logo and menu in order to keep everything in a row.

+4. In testing, there was no cursor pointer when hovering over the form send button, so I added this as a css rule.